MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyfile.md

 ---
 title: IBackgroundCopyFile interface
 description: IBackgroundCopyFile contains information about a file that is part of a job.
-For example, you can use IBackgroundCopyFile methods to retrieve the local and remote names of the file and transfer progress information. ms.assetid: '463ED61A-D7C5-4B44-97CF-FDAA138CE9E3'
+For example, you can use IBackgroundCopyFile methods to retrieve the local and remote names of the file and transfer progress information. ms.assetid: 463ED61A-D7C5-4B44-97CF-FDAA138CE9E3
-keywords: ["IBackgroundCopyFile interface", "IBackgroundCopyFile interface, described"]
+keywords:
+- IBackgroundCopyFile interface
+- IBackgroundCopyFile interface, described
 topic_type:
 - apiref
 api_name: